anacode/anacode-toolkit/docs/source/intro.rst

 in text that realize it’s concepts.

 - *doc_id* - id of review from reviews.csv
+- *text_order* - specific text identifier
 - *concept* - concept identified by anacode nlp
 - *expression* - expression found in original text that realizes this concept
+- *text_span* - string index to original text where you can find this concept

 Note that if expression is used multiple times in original text there will be multiple rows with it in this file.